Rangnick refuses to pin blame on Maguire and Varane

 That has been something of a common theme this season, with United especially poor at the back – only six teams have a worse xG against (25.9) record than them, while De Gea has prevented 3.9 goals, which is the third-best in the Premier League, according to Opta.

-Maguire – underwhelming for much of this season – and Varane – at fault in the build-up to Newcastle's goal – bore much criticism on Monday, but Rangnick is looking beyond just them.
+Maguire – underwhelming for much of this season – and Varane – at fault in the build-up to Newcastle's goal – bore much criticism, but Rangnick is looking beyond just them.

 Asked about concerns over the two defenders' partnership, Rangnick told reporters: "Rapha hasn't played for the last five, six weeks, and even before the Tottenham game, he was injured.